To boost productivity — and stay out of work-from-home ruts — sometimes the best thing to do is switch up your remote working style.

 Grunberg also uses videoconferencing to record thoughts and notes on writing, presentations and other work.
 “I can end a meeting, go right into one that’s just me, use the record function and get a transcription soon afterwards.”
 The approach works more efficiently than a separate dictation service, “because I’m already in Zoom and sometimes it’s easier to just start talking than it is to start writing.”
-He plans to keep this new work tool going forward: “I am so relieved to have something so efficient that captures ideas from a call.”
+He plans to keep this new work tool going forward.
+“I am so relieved to have something so efficient that captures ideas from a call.”

-From Ad Hoc to Organized
+Remote Meeting Styles: From Ad Hoc to Organized

-The pandemic brought that to a halt, right at the same time the company grew 50 percent, to 150 from around 100 employees.
+The pandemic and need for remote work brought that to a halt, right at the same time the company grew 50 percent, to 150 from around 100 employees.
 By necessity, meetings were scheduled instead of taking place spontaneously.
 Instead of open agendas, the meetings had specific agendas, with each department head bringing a topic.
 Kashak, who describes himself as “very fast paced, with 100 ideas running through my head,” found himself having to collect his ideas before each meeting and write them down in order to share them in a virtual space.

-Pre-pandemic, Melillo conditioned herself to tap into her creativity during the nine-to-five business day.
+Before working remotely, Melillo conditioned herself to tap into her creativity during the nine-to-five business day.
 Working from home, though, encouraged her to source her creativity differently.
 “I’ve found that my brain is ‘on’ at all hours of the day, specifically in the morning,” she said.
 Melillo checks in with colleagues daily.

-She uses an online whiteboard, to capture her thoughts and share them later, and continues to use to-do lists, a pre-pandemic habit.
+She uses an online whiteboard, to capture her thoughts and share them later, and continues to use to-do lists.
 One major tech change: In the office, Melillo worked with four screens.
 She’s now down to one, on her laptop, and finds it a productive change.
 “Before, I had my email on one screen, my Monday.com project list on one, and countless windows on the other,” she said.
 “Now I can really hone in and focus on what I’m doing at the present, versus having all those distractions before.”
 Other shifts, for instance to cloud file sharing from the server, created efficiencies for her and her team.

 Melillo used to rise at 7:15 a.m. to get to the office by 8:30 a.m.
 Now, without that 20-minute physical commute, she wakes at 6 and spends some time reading, listening to a podcast, walking her new rescue dog, or even just watching the sunrise.
 That mental space helps her “kickstart” her brain and gives her time away from screens.
 “I feel more refreshed in the morning by doing other activities,” she said.
 She spends down time in the evening knitting or painting, more activities that provide that brain boost and valuable time away from screens.

-The Benefits of ‘Swiss Cheese’ Days
+Focus Time: The Benefits of ‘Swiss Cheese’ Days

-Nathan Peterson, a software engineer at Seattle-based Textio, has always been an early riser.
+Nathan Peterson, a software engineer at Textio, has always been an early riser.
 Nowadays, he uses the wee hours to get serious work done, say a coding project that requires investment of time and concentration.
 He and his wife have a six-year-old daughter; to fit childcare, work meetings and other necessities into the day, Peterson often begins work at 5:30 a.m. and sometimes doesn’t sign off until 8 p.m. or so.
 It’s called a Swiss cheese day: It can last 16 hours or so, but alternates blocks of work with off-the-clock activities too.

 Peterson gets out of bed at 4:30.
 He has coffee, exercises and sets his goals for the day.
 He devotes the early morning hours to the most difficult projects of the day.
 That front loading approach is necessary: “By 4 p.m.
 I am tired,” he said.
 “I’m not able to bring that same level of energy to a project.”
 During the pandemic, Peterson and his wife drew up a weekly childcare schedule that breaks the day into half-hour chunks.
-“We try to keep things even,” he said, pointing out the fact that the pandemic has placed a heavier work/family burden on women.
+“We try to keep things even,” he said, pointing out the fact that the pandemic placed a heavier work/family burden on women.